 Hikes with Kids

-Beaches from York to Bar Harbor offer many kid-friendly hiking options.
-Walk the sands of Old Orchard Beach and stop for an ice cream at The Pier.
-Take a hike over Morse Mountain to Sewall Beach to watch the waves and listen to the gulls squawk.
-Explore the tide pools in the pink granite rocks at Sand Beach in Acadia National Park.
+You can find many kid-friendly hiking options on the beaches from York to Bar Harbor.
+Take a hike over Morse Mountain to Sewall Beach or explore the tide pools in the pink granite rocks at Sand Beach in Acadia National Park.

-Lakes and ponds provide a good chance to view wildlife, and on your hike into Big and Little Moose Ponds just east of Moosehead Lake, you might see beavers at work and moose feeding in the shallows.
-Circle the ponds and scamper to the ridge above and you and the kids will get a great look at Big Moose Mountain.
-Try the Swett Brook Nature Trail at Mount Blue State Park, visit the displays at the nature center, and then enjoy a swim and a picnic lunch at Lake Webb.
+You can increase your family's chances of seeing wildlife by hiking to a lake or pond.
+If you hike into Big and Little Moose Ponds just east of Moosehead Lake, you might see beavers at work and moose feeding in the shallows.
+If you circle the ponds and climb to the ridge above, you'll get a great look at Big Moose Mountain.
+You can also try the Swett Brook Nature Trail at Mount Blue State Park, visit the displays at the nature center, and then enjoy a swim and a picnic lunch at Lake Webb.

 You and your family can look out over Maine's vast wilderness by hiking a mountain.
 You can find a panoramic view of mountains by hiking the precipitous cliffs of Sabattus Mountain in Center Lovell.
 From Maiden’s Cliff in the Camden Hills, you can see across Megunticook Lake to the Atlantic Ocean.
 Or visit Bradbury Mountain State Park where you can take in sweeping views of Casco Bay.